Apply today

 Historically, men have dominated parasitology-specific awards, making up 70% of all past award winners and 58% of the early-mid career stage award recipients.
 The EQUIP Scholarship aims to shift this imbalance and hopes to increase the visibility and representation of women in the field.
 This will not only benefit the individuals receiving the scholarships but also the field as a whole by bringing new perspectives and ideas to the table.

-Four scholarships were awarded to women parasitologists from LMICs out of 18 eligible applications.
-Two scholarships were dedicated to women from Africa.
-Eligible applicants were asked to submit a summary (maximum one page, size 12 font) of their academic achievements to date, including information about any contributions they have made to gender equity, diversity and inclusion (EDI).
-The scholarships will continue to be open to women at all career stages, but their achievements are considered ‘relative to opportunity’ to not disadvantage early and middle career stage researchers.
+Four scholarships are available to support women parasitologists from LMICs to attend the Joint Spring Meeting of the British, Swiss and German Societies for parasitology.
+Two scholarships are dedicated to women from Africa.
+Eligible applicants are required to submit a summary (maximum one page, size 12 font, 2.5 cm margins) of their academic achievements to date, including information about any contributions they have made to gender equity, diversity and inclusion (EDI).
+Applications should not be a one page resume or CV, but should provide context to the applicants achievements to date.
+The EQUIP scholarships are open to women at all career stages, but their achievements are considered ‘relative to opportunity’ to not disadvantage early and middle career stage researchers.
+Applicants MUST have submitted an abstract to present at the nominated conference.

 Congratulations to the 2023 winners!